 After you decide what you want respondents to rate (i.e., liking, agreement, etc.), you need to decide how many levels of rating you want them to be able to make.
 In other words, how fine a distinction do you want to be able to make between those who agree, or between those who disagree?
 Decades of psychological research has shown that a 6-point scale with three levels of agreement and three levels of disagreement works best.
 The resulting scale is:

 ExcellentVery GoodGoodFairPoorDon’t Know

-Surveys created by trained researchers will not contain a ‘neutral’ or ‘I don’t know’ point in the scale.
-Including a neutral point negatively impacts your data on many different levels, which can have a huge, negative impact on your survey results.
+Also, surveys created by trained researchers will not contain a ‘neutral’ or ‘I don’t know’ point in the scale.
+Including a neutral point negatively impacts your data, which can have a huge impact on your survey results.
 We know that people harbor opinions about virtually everything, including things on which they think they have no opinion.
 The President of an East Coast survey consulting firm suggested that we consider “vanilla ice cream”, as an example, in defense of their use of a neutral point.
 He expected us to be neutral about it.
 But we were not.
 We said we liked vanilla ice cream.
 When people are encouraged to make a selection, one way or the other, they are able to do so, whether it is like/dislike or agree/disagree, even if they lean that way only “slightly”.
 Providing them with a “no brain” option only allows them an escape route from having to think, and costs you data.